-To find the area of a triangle, use the formula that matches the information you have.
-If the problem gives a base bb and the perpendicular height hh, the main formula is
+Finding the area of a triangle is really a matter of picking the formula whose condition matches the information you already have.
+The most direct method uses a base bb and the perpendicular height hh:

 A=12bhA = \frac{1}{2}bh

-If the height is not given, you can still find the same area from two sides and an included angle, from all three side lengths, or from coordinates.
-The key is choosing the formula whose condition actually fits the triangle.
+But if the height is not given, the same area can come from two sides and an included angle, from all three side lengths, or from coordinates.
+The whole procedure starts with one question: which formula's condition actually fits this triangle?

 Base and perpendicular height